MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 Contoso will need to plan an IP address scheme that includes non-overlapping address space for its [virtual networks](/azure/virtual-network/virtual-network-vnet-plan-design-arm).
 The company will need to include a gateway subnet for the [ExpressRoute gateway](/azure/expressroute/expressroute-about-virtual-network-gateways).

-The Azure VMware Solution private cloud is connected to Contoso's Azure Virtual Network by using another Azure ExpressRoute connection.
+The Azure VMware Solution private cloud is connected to Contoso's virtual network in Azure by using another Azure ExpressRoute connection.
 ExpressRoute Global Reach will be enabled to allow [direct connection](/azure/azure-vmware/concepts-networking#on-premises-interconnectivity) from on-premises VMs to VMs running on the Azure VMware Solution private cloud.
 The ExpressRoute Premium SKU is required to enable Global Reach.

 ![Diagram of ExpressRoute Global Reach with Azure VMware Solution.](./media/contoso-migration-vmware-to-azure/adjacency-overview-drawing-double.png)